 We have considered two main points here.
 They are:

-1. Content must be in harmony with your level of understanding in the new language.
-If you choose content that is way too advanced, you will only hear unrelated sounds.
-When you’re absorbing this new vocabulary, you need to make associations.
-And you can do these associations when the words are simple and repeated often.
-You need to choose simple content in your target language.
-During the first days, you’ll still hear mainly sounds.
-But because it’s repetitive, after time you’ll be able to recognize those sounds.
+1. Content must be in harmony with your current understanding of the new language.
+If you choose content that is way too advanced, you will only hear sounds.
+When you are absorbing this new vocabulary, you need to make associations.
+And you can when the words are simple and repeated often.
+You need to choose uncomplicated content in your target language.
+During the first days, you will still hear mainly sounds.
+But because it is repetitive, you will be able to recognize those sounds in time.

-You could choose complex content in the language you’re trying to learn.
-But time will go by and you’ll continue without grasping much despite listening to it every day.
-Please don’t make this mistake.
+You could choose complex content in the language you are trying to learn.
+But time will go by, and you will continue without grasping much despite listening to it daily.
+Please do not make this mistake.

 2. You must find the content interesting.
-There is nothing more boring than having to go through topics you don’t care about.
+There is nothing more boring than going through topics you find tedious.
 It will be harder for you to pay attention.
-Besides, when you enjoy the time you spend with the material you choose, you’ve already won half the battle.
+Besides, when you enjoy the time you spend with the material you choose, you have already won half the battle.

 What can I do to get exposed to a new language?

 Here are some ideas.
-You could pick up those that work for you and we also encourage you to come up with your own suggestions.
+You could pick up those that work for you.
+Additionally, we encourage you to come up with your suggestions.
 Here is a brief list:

 2. Listen to audio content like podcasts and audiobooks in the new language.
-I’ll never overemphasize how important it is to listen to others talking the language you want to learn.
+I will never overemphasize how important it is to apply your ear to others talking in the language you want to learn.

 3. Read books for children.
 Learn through other types of materials created for kids in the target language.
-Children’s material is simple and, in most cases, it can even be fun!
+Books for children are simple and, in most cases, they can even be fun!

-4. Watch subtitled TED, also watch TEDx talks about topics that are interesting to you.
-You should already have a general idea about the topic from your native language.
-This is so that your brain may be able to do the associations.
+4. Watch subtitled TED.
+Also, watch TEDx talks about topics that are interesting to you.
+You should already have a general idea about the content in your native language.
+That way, your brain may be able to do the associations.

 5. Live-narrate parts of your day.
 Speak as if a foreign friend who only speaks the target language were right beside you.

-Once you have a real insight into this approach, you are ready to go.
-You’ll discover that learning a new language is something of everyday life.
-You will even come up with your own ideas.
-You will create self-assignments that you’ll insert into your routine.
-These will add exposure to the language you’re learning.
+Give this approach a try.
+You will discover that learning a new language is something of everyday life.
+You will even come up with your ideas.
+You will create self-assignments that you will insert into your routine.
+These will add exposure to the language you are learning.

-Above all, it is important to have fun learning the language.
+Above all, it is necessary to have fun learning the language.
 You can do this by incorporating it into activities that you enjoy.
-This will stop you from considering dropping out.
+Make the time you spend with the language enjoyable, so you stop considering dropping out.
 And it will also make you feel excited to share with others your great discovery.
-The discovery of: “The easiest way to learn a foreign language”!
+The discovery of: “The easiest way to learn a foreign language!”

 The principles stated in this post are valid for learning any language.
-By now, you have realized how important it is to have the language you’re learning surrounding you every day.
-Please click here to read a post with good and practical advice on how to achieve this.
+Reading this post, you have realized how important it is to surround yourself with the language you are learning.
+Please click here to read a post with valuable and practical advice on how to immerse yourself in the language.